RobbyGillespie/Optimal-NFL-Play-Simulator/README.md

 simulator
-    mysite -- Directory that houses all of our functions for crawling, scraping and simulating a game. allgames.csv -- Contains the play-by-play information for every NFL game from the last 10 years. play_caller.py -- Given an initial link to the pro-football-reference.com seasons homepage, crawls all the games in the years 2010-2020.
-At each game, it calls scraper.py and incrementally constructs a master list containing containing every play from every game, writing them to allgames.csv. roster_scraper.py
+    mysite -- Directory that houses all of our functions for crawling, scraping and simulating a game. allgames.csv -- Contains the play-by-play information for every NFL game from the last 10 years.

+        play_caller.py -- Given an initial link to the pro-football-reference.com seasons homepage, crawls all the games in the years 2010-2020.
+At each game, it calls scraper.py and incrementally constructs a master list containing containing every play from every game, writing them to allgames.csv.

+        roster_scraper.py -- Scrapes profootballarchives.com for information on starting players sorted by team and year and writes this information into a csv file.

         scraper.py -- Takes a (link, year) tuple corresponding to one game provided by play_caller.py and constructs and returns a play by play in the format of a list of lists.
-Each sub list has 15 elements, one for each column. settings.py (django specific file with settings for our project) simulator.py -- Takes two teams and a season for each, then returns the play-by-play of a simulated game based on the successes and failures of their plays in the given season assigned to them.
-The play-by-play is a list of lists with elements corresponding to each information about the play. urls.py -- Django specific file for establishing connections between our various webpages. util_2.py
+Each sub list has 15 elements, one for each column. settings.py (django specific file with settings for our project)

+        simulator.py -- Takes two teams and a season for each, then returns the play-by-play of a simulated game based on the successes and failures of their plays in the given season assigned to them.
+The play-by-play is a list of lists with elements corresponding to each information about the play.

+        urls.py -- Django specific file for establishing connections between our various webpages.

+        util_2.py -- File containing helper functions such as get_request and read_request for the BS4 inside the scrapers.

-    simulation -- Directory that houses our simulation app, where inputs are taken and a simulation is returned. templates -- Houses the html formatting for our web pages. simulate.html -- Formatting for the table output of our simulation. teams.html -- Formatting for the user input form. welcome.html -- Formatting for the welcome page. templatetags -- A file used by django to create custom functions for use in the template html. simulation_extras.py -- This includes the functions get_name, find_player, and update_var. apps.py -- Where we configured the app for use in the project. forms.py -- The user input form is created with drop down menus for teams and int for year. models.py -- Houses the Team model, which we use to keep inputs in the database. rosters.csv -- Contains the roster of every team for the last 10 years. in simulation because it is called by views.py. urls.py -- As above, links together the urls of our webpages. views.py -- This contains the bulk of the work of our django program.
-The functions on this page, get_teams, simulate, and welcome, as well as the helper function split, are used to create the data to fill the html templates we provide in templates. db.sqlite3 -- This is our database, which holds the two teams input by the user.
+    simulation -- Directory that houses our simulation app, where inputs are taken and a simulation is returned. templates -- Houses the html formatting for our web pages.

+            simulate.html -- Formatting for the table output of our simulation.

+            teams.html -- Formatting for the user input form.

+            welcome.html -- Formatting for the welcome page.

+        templatetags -- A file used by django to create custom functions for use in the template html. simulation_extras.py -- This includes the functions get_name, find_player, and update_var.

+        apps.py -- Where we configured the app for use in the project.

+        forms.py -- The user input form is created with drop down menus for teams and int for year.

+        models.py -- Houses the Team model, which we use to keep inputs in the database.

+        rosters.csv -- Contains the roster of every team for the last 10 years. in simulation because it is called by views.py.

+        urls.py -- As above, links together the urls of our webpages.

+        views.py -- This contains the bulk of the work of our django program.
+The functions on this page, get_teams, simulate, and welcome, as well as the helper function split, are used to create the data to fill the html templates we provide in templates.

+    db.sqlite3 -- This is our database, which holds the two teams input by the user.